Diese Seite auf Deutsch!

 Flabellina exoptata (Aeolidia) from Malaysia.

-With over 3000 known species the nudibranchs, between 2 and 60 cm in size, are by far the most species-rich subgroup of opisthobranchs (Opisthobranchia).
+With more than 3,000 known species, nudibranchs, ranging in size from 2 to 60 cm, are by far the most species-rich subgroup of the opisthobranchs (Opisthobranchia).

 Head and rhinophores of Nembrotha purpu-